AIS-SNU/PID-Comm/README.md

 hypercube_manager* hypercube_manager = init_hypercube_manager(dpu_set, dimension, axis_len);
 ```
 Now PID-Comm's settings have been completed.
-You are free to use it in your applications~!
+You are free to use it in your applications!
 ```
 pidcomm_all_reduce(hypercube_manager, "100", data_size_per_dpu, start_offset, target_offset, buffer_offset, sizeof(T), 0);
 ```